aponakampalli/c4c-takeHome/README.md

 2. run 'npm install' to install all dependencies
 3. navigate to directory 'cd message-app'
 4. run the backend server 'node server.js'
-5. run the frontend application 'npm start'
+5. open new terminal, navigate to 'cd message-app' and run the frontend application 'npm start'

 ## Client (React):